cybertheopal/Web-Application-Firewall-Home-Lab-using-SafeLine-WAF/README.md

-# Web Application Firewall Home Lab using SafeLine WA
+# Web Application Firewall Home Lab using SafeLine WAF

 <a name="1-lab-context"></a>
 ##  1. Lab Context